Minnesota Special CEU Course: Radiology and Boundaries

 Hours: 4 (Three Radiology and One Professional Boundaries)

-This course is designed to meet the Minnesota requirements to obtain thee units of radiology and one unit on professional boundaries each year.
+This course is designed to meet the Minnesota requirements to obtain three units of radiology and one unit on professional boundaries each year.
 The course is a 4 credit CEU class.

 The learner’s time spent studying and participating in the course is tracked electronically.
 A formal multiple-choice examination is administered at the termination of the course materials.
 There will be at least three questions for every hour of the class.
 The learner will also be required to construct essay materials related to the case studies.
 The learner must receive a score of 75% of the total possible points to receive credit for the course.
 Learners not achieving the pass rate will be directed to additional study by the instructor and allowed to re-take the examination.